tls-attacker/TLS-Attacker-Description/README.md

     - `-DstagingProgressTimeoutMinutes=10`
         - If the push timeouts you can try to increase the timeout a bit
         - However, it seems that it is usually the fault of the server and you should check for an open issue or create one
-6. `mvn -P maven-release nexus-staging:release`
-    - Actually release the pushed artifact
-    - You can also do this via the [nexus repository manager (StatgingRepositories)](https://s01.oss.sonatype.org/#stagingRepositories)

 (Again the commands in a single code block for easy copy+paste)
 ```bash